VivianeBusch-Wallace/ExercisesAndClassDocs/Apr/04-14/stepsForSetup.md

-open your directory that you want to work with (main directory) in your IDE (for example VSC) open first terminal make sure you have npm installed or install it now ("npm install") make sure the terminal opened the main directory
+open your directory that you want to work with (main directory) in your IDE (for example VSC) open first terminal make sure you have npm installed or install it now ("npm install") make sure the terminal opened the main directory and in the right branch (?)

 Step 3:
 run npm from first terminal by typing "npm init" and click enter OR "npm init -y" + enter and skip the next step